factorgroup/nightmarket/trustedsetup/CONTRIBUTE.md

 0. Pull the latest from `main`

 1. cd into `/trustedsetup`, run the commands:

 `snarkjs zkey contribute list_PREVNUMBER_randomized.zkey list_YOURNUMBER.zkey --name="YOUR_GITHUB" -v`

 and then:

 `snarkjs zkey contribute sale_PREVNUMBER_randomized.zkey sale_YOURNUMBER.zkey --name="YOUR_GITHUB" -v`

 Note: Because there's no precommitment to the secret for all contributions, the coordinator applies a randomness beacon after each contribution to prevent adaptive attacks and generates a `randomized` zkey file after your contribution.
 So make sure your **input** file is the `...xxxx_randomized.zkey` one.

-2. Verify your contribution was done correctly `snarkjs zkey verify ../client/list/list.r1cs ../circuits/pot15_final.ptau list_xxxx.zkey`
+2. Verify your contribution was done correctly

+`snarkjs zkey verify ../client/list/list.r1cs ../circuits/pot15_final.ptau list_xxxx.zkey`

-`snarkjs zkey verify ../client/sale/sale.r1cs ../circuits/pot12_final.ptau list_xxx.zkey`
+`snarkjs zkey verify ../client/sale/sale.r1cs ../circuits/pot12_final.ptau sale_xxx.zkey`

 3. Upload your zkey files to `/trustedsetup` folder